-For detailed information on the initiative, click on "Summits on New Directions" on the homepage of the Center for Mental Health in Schools' website - http://smhp.psych.ucla.edu/.
-It provides a list of the co-sponsors, a concept paper, reports and recommendations from the summits, guidelines for a student support component at a school, resource aids for new directions, descriptions of trailblazing efforts, and much more.
-There are also guidelines for how to start the process for a statewide summit.
+For detailed information on the initiative, click on "New Directions: Student Support" on the homepage of the Center for Mental Health in Schools' website - http://smhp.psych.ucla.edu/.
+It provides a list of the co-sponsors, a concept paper, reports and recommendations from the summits, progress updates, guidelines for a student support component at a school, resource aids for new directions, descriptions of trailblazing efforts, and much more.